MaistoV/BSpenaHPQC/doc/Experiments.md

   * 2
   * 4

-The levels depend on the `cluster configuration`; regarding the number of vCores, it cannot exceed the value defined by yarn.nodemanager.resource.cpu-vcores parameter.
+The levels depend on the `cluster configuration`.

 On the other hand, the `response variables` are related to the time analysis :
 * `Number of map tasks`